 Reservations rarely sell out days or more in advance, but it isn't unknown, particularly on:

-(2) Spanish train routes on which the service isn’t particularly frequent.
+(2) Spanish train routes on which the service isn’t particularly frequent and on the RENFE-SNCF high speed trains in either direction when travelling between France and Spain

 (3) Trains to and from Sweden in the summer.